 In the Multi-Service Transport Platform (MSTP), a dedicated alarm is unambiguously associated with the detection of a fiber cut.
-The alarm is LOS (OTS or AOTS) and can be raised only by the two cards (OPT-BST and OSC-CSM) that directly interface to the span fiber.
-The LOS (OTS or AOTS) alarm is associated with the physical LINE-RX port of the OPT-BST and OSC-CSM cards (in CTC, identified by Port 5 on the OPT-BST and Port 4 on the OSC-CSM).
+The alarm is LOS (OTS or AOTS) and can be raised only by the cards (OPT-BST, OPT-AMP-C, OPT-AMP-17C, and OSC-CSM) that directly interface to the span fiber.
+The LOS (OTS or AOTS) alarm is associated with the physical LINE-RX port of the pre-amp (OPT-BST, OPT-AMP-C, OPT-AMP-17C) and OSC-CSM cards (in CTC, identified by Port 5 on the pre-amp and Port 4 on the OSC-CSM).
 LOS (OTS or AOTS) is the combination of the two alarms LOS-P (OTS or AOTS) (applies to channel payload) and LOS-O (applies to the OC-3 overhead OSC signal).